 Therefore the maximum number of foreign personnel that may be employed by a Liaison Office under the regulation is one.

 - Are liaison offices required to keep financial and legal books?
 Are they subject to certification?

 Liaison Offices are not required keep fiscal and legal books such as balance sheet or company books.
 For the same reason certification is not necessary.
-Instead, liaison offices need to declare their activities to the Ministry of Economy once a year, until the end of May.
+Instead, liaison offices need to declare their activities to the Ministry of Industry and Technology once a year, until the end of May.

 - I see that in the permitted activity code list, the life span of most activities is listed as 5 years.
 Based on this, is it possible to get the inital permit for 5 years as well?